-If streamed user profiles are not being applied, the item reads ProcessLogon: User logging on with Streamed Profile support disabled.
+If streamed user profiles aren’t being applied, the item reads ProcessLogon: User logging on with Streamed Profile support disabled.

-Use UPMSettings.ini to determine the Profile Management policies that are being applied.
-The UPMSettings.ini file is located at the root folder of each Citrix user profile in the user store.
-Examining this file might be more convenient than using the Resultant Set of Policy (RSoP) especially if you use a mixture of GPOs and .ini file settings to determine policies.
+Use the UPMSettings.ini file to determine the Profile Management policies that are being applied.
+This file is present in the root folder of each Citrix user profile in the user store.
+Examining this file might be more convenient than using the Resultant Set of Policy (RSoP).
+Doing so especially if you use a mixture of GPOs and .ini file settings to determine policies.

-Use UPMFRSettings.ini to determine which profile folders are not processed because they are on an exclusion list.
-The UPMFRSettings.ini file is also located at the root folder.
+Use the UPMFRSettings.ini file to determine which profile folders aren’t processed because they are on an exclusion list.
+The UPMFRSettings.ini file is also present in the root folder.

-If a user profile is corrupt and you are confident the problem lies with a particular file or folder, exclude it from the synchronization process.
+If a user profile is corrupt and you’re confident the problem lies with a particular file or folder, exclude it from the synchronization process.
 The way is to add the file or folder to the exclusion list.

 Microsoft Delprof.exe and Sepago Delprof2 are tools that help you delete user profiles.